-These sections required the creation of a Colonia Model Subdivision Program and an associated Colonia Model Subdivision Revolving Loan Fund.
+Subchapter GG established the Colonia Model Subdivision Program.
 This is a duplicative concept because the HOME Community Housing Development Organization (CHDO) set aside already offers this opportunity and the Department holds funds for these types of single family developments.
-For a number of years, TDHCA offered single family development primarily under the Colonia Model Subdivision Program but had limited applicants.
 TDHCA now offers the assistance under the broader HOME Single Family Development category, while still offering funds in the colonias.
-Participants who had sought Colonia Model Subdivision Program funds continue to seek funds under the broader Single Family Development funds such that this has not caused a decrease in access to funds for these entities.
-It should be noted that even under the Single Family Development category, participation is limited.